 California Conservation Innovation Grant (CIG) Program

 The Conservation Innovation Grant (CIG) is a voluntary program intended to stimulate the development and adoption of innovative conservation approaches and technologies while leveraging Federal investment in environmental enhancement and protection, in conjunction with agricultural production.
 These projects may be watershed-based, regional, or statewide in scope.
-State, tribal, and local governmental entities, non-governmental organizations, and individuals may apply.
-Selection will be based on the criteria established in this notice and selected applicants may receive grants of up to 50 percent of the total project cost.
-Applicants must provide non-Federal funding for at least 50 percent of the project cost.
-Up to 50 percent (25 percent of the total project cost) of the applicant's match may be from in-kind contributions.
-The remainder must be cash.
+The latest CIG success stories can be found on the USDA Blog.

 National CIG Competition

 NRCS is offering a funding opportunity to stimulate the development and adoption of innovative conservation approaches and technologies, while leveraging the Federal investment in environmental enhancement and protection in conjunction with agricultural production.
 The application period for the National CIG competition is now closed.

 Follow the link to obtain information and application assistance on the National CIG Competition: 2015 NRCS nationally-administered CIG grant program.

 The intent of the state component is to provide flexibility to NRCS State Conservationists to target CIG funds to individual producers and smaller organizations that may possess promising innovations, but may not compete well on the larger scale of the national grants competition.

 California 2015 CIG Announcement

 This document requires Acrobat Reader.

 California FY 2015 CIG Program Announcement (PDF; 290 KB)